|

 As soon as Dayton rematerialized on the simulator floor, Alma said,

 "You need to wait here -- I'll be right back."
-The ability to
+This awkward

 pause